Case Study

 Optimizing existing Google Cloud solutions

-Working on the Maps API project, AMIGO realized just how much hidden knowledge DoiT holds on Google Cloud, and it decided to leverage this wherever possible.
+Working on the Maps API project, Good Growth realized just how much hidden knowledge DoiT holds on Google Cloud, and it decided to leverage this wherever possible.

 Reducing maintenance